 Should I wait to get a Reverse Mortgage? —The wrong answer could cost you thousands!

-I was thumbing through a past edition of the AARP magazine, and came across an article discussing the pros and cons of Reverse Mortgages and whether it was better to get a reverse mortgage now or wait until you are older when you will be able to get more money.
 The New Reverse Mortgage is endorsed by AARP and they would like all seniors to make an informed decision on whether it is the right retirement vehicle.

 As with almost everything the truth is a little more complicated.
 The FHA HECM (Home Equity Conversion Mortgage) is the industry leader when it comes to Reverse Mortgages.
 They have a “secret formula” they use and like all good government programs it has an acronym APL (Available Principal Limit).
 It is a combination of age, interest rates and equity when combined in the pot determine your APL and the amount of money for which you might be eligible.